sbhattarai5/newton-compiler/README.md

 # newton-compiler
-This is a compiler written in C for Newton language.
+This is a compiler written in C for a language called Newton.